It’s a common myth that metal roofing will be dented or compromised by almost any hail event it comes in contact with. This is actually untrue.

-The substrate or roof deck installed beneath the metal panels also affects how much of an impact hail can have on the roof.
-If you have a solid deck support under a metal panel, the metal panel can’t flex as much when hit with hailstones and might not receive as much damage.
+The substrate or roof deck installed beneath the metal panels also affects how much impact hail can have on the roof.
+If you have solid decking support under a metal panel, the metal panel can’t flex as much when hit with hailstones and might not receive as much damage.
 If the roof system doesn’t have a roof deck, is installed over open framing, or is installed over a batten system, the panels have more of an open space where it could dent and create more of a crease.

 Paint System Finish

 Finally, while no paint system can make less of a dent on the surface of a metal roof, the finish type can slightly help.
-Matte finishes will do a little better in concealing any dimples, while glossy finishes will reflect more light and therefore highlight the dents.
+Matte finishes will do a little better in concealing any dimples, while glossy finishes will reflect more light and highlight the dents.